rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/RawSensors.md

 ###JavaScript and Meta-Tag Support
-On iOS devices and non Motorola Solutions Windows Mobile/CE devices, only the Ruby interface is currently available.
-On all Android and Motorola Solutions devices all language interfaces are supported.
+On iOS devices and non Zebra Technologies Windows Mobile/CE devices, only the Ruby interface is currently available.
+On all Android and Zebra Technologies devices all language interfaces are supported.